El Roi - God sees me.

 I was personally encouraged when this story and name El Roi was re-illuminated for me again this year.
 Honestly, for the impact its had on me, 'personally encouraged' sounds weak.
 God sees/perceives/recognizes me - every part of my life.
 He knows where I've been, all my past experiences, my current situation, when I feel overlooked or ignored or taken advantage of, and all my foibles, faults, frailties, fickleness, and fears.
 He groks the entire context of my life, understands who I am, the promise of my life, my potential, and wants to encourage me, too.
 Remembering this is an immense comfort for me.

 Nathanael had a similar experience the first time he met Jesus.
 In an instance he flip-flopped from being super skeptical to being a completely sold out, convinced follower of Jesus after Jesus said '...I saw you under the fig tree...' at the end of John chapter 1.
 What would make Nathanael do such an about face?
-Like his Father, Jesus truly sees.
+Like his Father, Jesus truly sees and people recognize that.

 Isn't being seen a foundational human desire?
 It certainly seem to be for me.
 I often find myself longing to be genuinely perceived, understood, recognized, and known by someone - particularly people in authority that I admire.
 When I let the truth that God sees (and has seen) everything about me sink into my soul though, it changes me.
 I'm not as frustrated when I'm interrupted.
 I'm not as disappointed when I'm overlooked, misunderstood, or forgotten.
 I am seen, heard, and understood by the One who matters most.